 DIFFUSE!
 4 Types and Kinds

-We are often asked which diffuser is the best for diffusing essential oils.
+Diffuser types must be explained.
+I am often asked which diffuser is the best.
 Unfortunately, with so many different types available, it depends on what you like in a diffuser.

 There are four different categories available on the market today– nebulizing, ultrasonic or humidifying, evaporative, and heat diffusers.
 Each differs in the way that it puts essential oils into the air, and each has different benefits.